tldr-pages/tldr/pages/linux/cockpit-ws.md

 > Used for communication between the browser application and various configuration tools and services like cockpit-bridge.
 > More information: <https://cockpit-project.org/guide/latest/cockpit-ws.8.html>.

-- To check which certificate cockpit-ws will use run:
+- To check which certificate cockpit-ws will use:

 `sudo remotectl certificate`